 How is fög organized?

 fög is directed by the Board of the fög Foundation and the institute management.
-The latter is subject to the operative management of fög.
-Mario Schranz comprises the institute management.
 The Foundation Board is responsible for setting the strategic orientation of fög.
 The Board is chaired by Mark Eisenegger.

 fög is funded by research partnerships and research funding programs at national and international level, and is sponsored by the University of Zurich and the Kurt Imhof Foundation for Media Quality (former Foundation for Society and the Public Sphere).
 The research partnerships are selected on the basis of scientific aspects and pursue basic research in the focal areas.
 We do not carry out any contract research, and we aim to set up long-term research partnerships.